TamerTas/kubernetes/docs/design/configs.md

 The owner of the configuration will be able mutate the configuration and it will be immutable from the perspective of other components (**Note:** A ``ConfigController`` might be added to undertake this responsibility).

-Consumers will have a container listening to the API server for configuration changes and reload them after a change.
+Consumers will have a side-car container watching the API for changes to `Config` and reload the `Config` after a change.

-After the configuration is loaded the environment variables and flags will be visible inside the main container.
+After the `Config` is loaded the data will be visible inside the main container.
 The application will then be responsible from using the data.

 ### Dynamic Configuration